tc39/proposal-ses/README.md

 missing functionality from our own `Date` and `Math.random`, to faithfully emulate full ES2016.
 Usually, non-determinism is not a threat of interest, in which case the following `makeSESRealmPlus` is perfectly safe to use instead.
+Indeed, Caja has always provided the full functionality of `Date` and `Math` because its threat model did not demand that they be denied.

 ```js
 function makeSESRealmPlus() {